business-science/modeltime.gluonts/README.md

 > Deep Learning for Time Series, simplified.

-**Important: This package is having ‘minor issues’ with CRAN acceptance due to `reticulate` python integration.
-Because of this, please use the `development version`, which is updated with the latest features:**
+**Important: This package is being maintained on GitHub (not CRAN).
+Please install the `development version`, which is updated with the latest features:**

-    # Install Development Version (Recommended until CRAN update is resolved)
+    # Install Development Version
     remotes::install_github("business-science/modeltime.gluonts")

 Modeltime GluonTS integrates the **Python GluonTS Deep Learning